We've Moved! As of Monday April 27th, we'll be in our new location in the Centre Professional Office Park at:

 1030 Centre Avenue, Suite B. Click for Directions

 Adrenal fatigue is a collection of physical signs and symptoms that are the result of inadequate levels of adrenal hormones.
 Typically this condition results from excessive stress on the adrenal glands, and can also be caused by intense or prolonged mental, emotional, or physical stress or serious illness.
 It occurs when the adrenal glands can no longer produce adequate levels of the hormones it typically manufactures in response to stressors.

-People with adrenal fatigue experience a level of physical fatigue that is not relieved by an adequate night’s sleep, among other symptoms.
+People with adrenal fatigue experience a level of physical fatigue that isn't relieved by an adequate night’s sleep, among other symptoms.
 They often cannot even begin to function without nearly continual doses of caffeine, sugar and other stimulants that are needed to get them going in the morning and to keep them afloat the rest of the day.

 People with adrenal fatigue syndrome have great difficulty getting out of bed.
 They may have problems throughout the many organ systems of the body leading to a variety of symptoms.
-All of which occur as the body tries to compensate for inadequate levels of the adrenal hormones, most specifically cortisol.
+All of which occur as the body tries to compensate for inadequate levels of the adrenal hormones - most specifically cortisol.

 The adrenals are responsible for the secretion of several hormones, namely those related to stress.
 These include cortisol, epinephrine (adrenaline) and norepinephrine; all of which orchestrate the ‘fight or flight’ stress response.

-Other hormones include the androgens (testosterone, dehydroepiandrosterone (DHEA), and DHEA sulfate (DHEA-S), and those that regulate water and electrolyte balance to help maintain blood pressure.
+Other hormones secreted by the adrenal glands include the androgens (testosterone, dehydroepiandrosterone (DHEA), and DHEA sulfate (DHEA-S), as well as others that regulate water and electrolyte balance to help maintain blood pressure.